cirruslabs/cirrus-ci-docs/docs/examples.md

   GITHUB_TOKEN: ENCRYPTED[qwerty]
 ```

-Now you can use a simple script to upload your assets:
+Now you can use a script to upload your assets:

 ```bash
 #!/usr/bin/env bash